Bunkai9448/digipet_PSP/RE_Guide.md

 - Go to the left panel and select Func(tions), see image a01_FuncPanel

-- In that panel, find the 3 functions that deal with system messages
+- In that panel, find the 3 functions that deal with system messages: sceImposeSetLanguageMode(), sceUtilityDialogInitStart(), and sceUtilitySavedataInitStart().

-sceImposeSetLanguageMode(), sceUtilityDialogInitStart() and sceUtilitySavedataInitStart()
+- Set a break point in the call you want to change, see image a02_toggleBreakpoint

+- Minimize the debugger window or move it aside and open a system menu in the emulator (For example, with sceUtilitySavedataInitStart(), click "continue" at the main screen).

+- The emulator will freeze in this step.
+Don't worry, it just means the breakpoint has been reached.
+ Now, we need to see what were the parameters passed to the subroutine (which is the actual code we need to patch).
+ The stack frames are in charge of that task in the code.

+- Once it breaks (freezes), go to the stack frames tab at the bottom, see image a03_stackFrames

+- In the stack frames, double click in the second row.
+It will show us the code that leads to sceUtilitySavedataInitStart()

+-

 ## Last Steps